Babino, Demir Hisar: Economy

 The village economy consists mostly of farming and forestry.
 Arable land covers 236.2 hectares, pastures cover 161.5 hectares, while there 477.4 hectares is forested.
 There are ongoing initiatives for tourism development.
 In the past, tourism promoter Nasser Hot suggested that a park of the peoples of the world be built on Kurati Hill - typical wooden houses, representative of the traditional national houses of the peoples.
 But this initiative was abandoned.

 According to some indicators, Babino is visited by about 25,000 tourists a year.
 Some of them are attracted by the natural beauties of the village, and many of them come because of the famous library.
 Among them are writers, academics, participants in the Struga Poetry Evenings, participants in the Macedonian Language and Culture Seminar, students at the Syrian University, Moroccan theologians, ambassadors, the biographer of Winston Churchill, etc.

 Population

 According to the statistics of the Bulgarian scientist Vasil Kanchov ("Macedonia.
-Ethnography and Statistics") from 1900, Babino had 430 inhabitants, all Macedonians.
+Ethnography and Statistics") from 1900, Babino had 430 inhabitants, all Bulgarians.

-In 1961 the number of inhabitants was 451.
-In 1994, the number of inhabitants decreased to 70 inhabitants - all Macedonians.
-According to the 2002 census, Babino's population has declined again to 34, including 33 Macedonians and one Serbian.
-This drastic reduction of the population is a characteristic of many villages in the Municipality of Demir Hisar.

 The table below provides an overview of the population in all census years: